Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Ütia de Bioch

 Alta Badia, nestled in the heart of the Dolomites, is a paradise for outdoor enthusiasts and food lovers.
-I have enjoyed so much skiing there, it is most definitely one of the best ski resorts in Italy.
+I have enjoyed so much skiing there, it is most definitely one of the best winter resorts in Italy.
 And in summer there are so many hiking trails to enjoy.

 The region’s Ladin culture, one of the three official cultures in South Tyrol, is another highlight.
 You can explore it further at the Museum Ladin and in the local cuisine.
 Restaurants like Stüa dl l’Ai and La Siriola, renowned for their innovative dishes based on traditional Ladin recipes, are a must-try.

-Here are 2 of the best hotels in Alta Badia:
+Here are 2 awesome in Alta Badia:

 Dolomit Boutique Hotel ($$$-$$$$): Stunning mountain views, cosy rooms, excellent service, delicious cuisine.
-Sustainable, comfort at its best.”
+Sustainable, comfort at its best.

 Pale di San Martino mountain group close to San Martino di Castrozza